 The University of Michigan Radiation Policy Committee (RPC) controls the use of radioactive substances and equipment emitting radiation.
 OSEH acts as the operational arm of the Committee and has implemented standard operating procedures University-wide governing the use of radioactive materials in animals.
 To get started the PI must complete the appropriate application form to use radioactive substances.

-The PI/Supervisor will designate personnel responsible for preparing the Biosafety Manual and Chemical Hygiene Plan for the laboratory.
-The Chemical Hygiene Plan is required of all laboratories that handle hazardous chemicals for research purposes.
-A Biosafety Manual is also required when using infectious agents or recombinant DNA at a Biosafety Level 2 or higher.
+The PI/Supervisor will designate personnel responsible for preparing the Biosafety Manual, Chemical Hygiene Plan Supplement Documents, and Exposure Control Plan for the laboratory.
+The Chemical Hygiene Plan is required for all laboratories that handle hazardous chemicals for research purposes.
+A Biosafety Manual is also required when using infections agents or recombinant DNA at a Biosafety Level 2 or higher.
+The Exposure Control Plan is required for all labs using unfixed human derived materials (tissues, fluids, cell-lines).
 Guidelines and templates are available on the OSEH website.
+It is advised that one individual should be assigned for the laboratory to make sure the documents are maintained up to date.
 It is the PI/Supervisor that is ultimately responsible to devise effective occupational safety protocols in consultation with ULAM and OSEH.

 Both UCUCA and OSEH must be notified by the PI/Supervisor whenever protocols change, or something occurs in the facility that creates a new hazard.
-The Chemical Hygiene Plan and Biosafety Manuals must be updated by the PI/Supervisor and all staff in the area briefed on new safety requirements.
+The Chemical Hygiene Plan, Biosafety Manual, and Exposure Control Plan must be updated by the PI/Supervisor and all staff in the area briefed on new safety requirements.

-Once the risk review process is completed an appropriate containment level will be assigned to the research by OSEH and ULAM.
+Once the review process is completed the appropriate containment level will be assigned to the research by OSEH.
 It is then up to the unit sponsoring the research to obtain the appropriate equipment necessary to meet the level of protection.
-An e-mail notification with links to the appropriate guidance and requirements will be sent to the researcher from OSEH.
-The researcher will reply to the e-mail when the laboratory operation is ready, notifying OSEH they understand the requirements and have complied.
-OSEH will follow up with the researcher quarterly to review status of the setup until the e-mail notification is received.
+The researcher will acknowledge acceptance of the findings and recommendations provided by OSEH.
+If the procedures and hazardous materials involved in the research warrant a start-up inspection by OSEH, it will be scheduled upon notification the laboratory is ready.
 All personnel entering an animal room with potential exposure to a hazardous material are notified by signage on the entrance door of all hazardous materials that may be present in the room.
 The signs must be clearly marked with the biohazard symbol if applicable, the name of the hazardous materials, the Biosafety Level of the agent if applicable, the investigator’s name and phone number, the laboratory contact’s name and phone number, the animal husbandry supervisor’s name and phone number and any special requirements for entering that room including personal protective equipment.